Malta

 • Gross royalty income derived from the publication of literary works may be taxed at 7.5%.

-• As from 1 January 2024, widows’/widowers’ pension will no longer be taxable for individuals who have not attained 61 years of age.
+• As of 1 January 2024, widows’/widowers’/survivors' pension will no longer be taxable for individuals who have not attained 61 years of age.